adiman1/liveheartrate/Layer 3 - Python AWS Interface/kds_components.md

 | Enhanced Fan-out  | Not Enabled                                                                 |
 | Retention         | 24 hours (default, extendable)                                              |

-Since each json record in our is **Only 2 KB in Size and we get 2 records per sec implying Extremely low Write Throughput**
+Since each json record in our is **Only 2 KB in Size and we get 2 records per sec implying Extremely low Write Throughput.**

-Therfore we have used config for the least compute
+Therfore we have used config for the **Least compute.**